jia-xinyu/jia-xinyu.github.io/_projects/8_project.md

     Real-time software architecture.
 </div>

 The robot has a hybrid **force and motion control** framework.
-It support compliant physical interaction, while can also follow trajectory in joint space or Catersian space.
+It can follow a trajectory in joint space or Catersian space, and also support compliant physical interaction.
 As the dynamics is available, the robot can **detect unexpected collisions** using only proprioceptive data, thus ensuring the safety of humans and itself.
 Furthermore, we design a finite state machine (**FSM**) to manage different robot states.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">